 “Although state and federal equal opportunity laws do not clearly forbid employers from making pre-employment inquiries that relate to, or disproportionately screen out members based on race, color, sex, national origin, religion, or age, such inquiries may be used as evidence of an employer’s intent to discriminate unless the questions asked can be justified by some business purpose.”–U.S. Equal Employment Opportunity Comission

-So it isn’t illegal to ask these questions.
+So it isn’t illegal to ask these job interview questions.
 It’s just legally stupid—especially in the hiring stage.
 It could be used as a key piece of evidence in an anti-discrimination suit.
 So most employers (especially big companies with comprehensive training and anti-discrimination policies) will avoid them like the plague.